General Terms and Conditions

 4.2. - Conditions and procedures for payment

 The total amount owed by the Client is displayed before definitive validation of the order takes place on the Site.
-Payment of the amount owed for the order must be carried out on the Site by means of a Carte Bleue, Visa, Mastercard or American Express card.
+Payment of the amount owed for the order must be carried out on the Site by means of a Carte Bleue, Visa, Mastercard or American Express card or with a PayPal account.
 To make a payment, the Client must provide certain information regarding the bank card, including the name of the card holder, the card number, its expiry date and its security number.
 Payment for the order is carried out by means of the Adyen secure payment solution.
 The payment shall be deemed to have been validated after confirmation of the payment agreement by the issuing organization.
 If payment is rejected by the bank, the order shall automatically be cancelled and the Vendor released from all obligations and liability regarding the Client.

 Article 5 - Delivery - Transfer of risk